Welcome! This site offers

 agencie.

-the second Gulf War in Iraq in 2003 and in ongoing operations in Iraq
+second Gulf War in Iraq in 2003 and in ongoing operations in Iraq e.g.

-e.g. Fallujah and in Afghanistan.
-Until environmental contamination, and the
+Fallujah and in Afghanistan.
+Until environmental contamination, and the medical

-medical condition of troops and civilians in Afghanistan and Iraq are
+condition of troops and civilians in Afghanistan and Iraq are investigated

-investigated these hazards raise serious health, safety and legal
+these hazards raise serious health, safety and legal responsibilities for

-2002) in the Community Projects section.
-This analysis plus recent findings
+the Community Projects section.
+This analysis plus recent findings from the US

-from the US Patent Office and preliminary medical test results for Afghan
+Patent Office and preliminary medical test results for Afghan civilians were

-Afghanistan and Iraq (October 2002).
-In view of recent concerns about US
+Uranium weapons for Afghanistan and Iraq (October 2002).
+In view of recent

 These issues were debated in the European Parliament on 12